cloudquery/cloudquery/website/pages/docs/plugins/destinations/bigquery/overview.md

     dataset_id: ${DATASET_ID}
 ```

+Note that the BigQuery plugin only supports the `append` write mode.

 ## Authentication

 The GCP plugin authenticates using your [Application Default Credentials](https://cloud.google.com/sdk/gcloud/reference/auth/application-default).
 Available options are all the same options described [here](https://cloud.google.com/docs/authentication/provide-credentials-adc) in detail: